 If you notice small drips rather than a substantial puddle near your air conditioner, water could be dripping off the evaporator coil instead of running down the condensate line.
 This may take place if the coils are grubby, or if holes in the insulation near the coils reroute the water.
 The best approach to stop the evaporator coil from becoming run down is to keep up with yearly air conditioning maintenance.

 A film of crystals could form on the indoor coils, which drips onto the floor as it melts.
 If you notice this, turn off your air conditioner right away to avoid killing the compressor.
 The evaporator coil may freeze due to limited airflow.
 To stop this, get a new filter before it becomes full.
 If that doesn’t take care of the issue, the refrigerant is probably low or extra service is needed.
 You’ll need an experienced HVAC technician like one from Service Experts Heating & Air Conditioning to examine the charge and mend any leaks.

 Our Experts Can Handle All Your Air Conditioning Repair Needs

 No matter why your AC is leaking water, Service Experts Heating & Air Conditioning can fix the problem.
 We’ll check and fix your air conditioner, getting it back to running again fast.

-Our technicians are highly trained, knowledgeable and NATE-certified to provide outstanding repairs.
+Our technicians are highly trained, knowledgeable and ACE-certified to provide outstanding repairs.
 We have complete confidence in our work—in fact, we uphold everything we offer with a one-year 100% Satisfaction Guarantee!*